KavrakiLab/motion_bench_maker/README.md

  - Benchmark script: Loads a problem set, and benchmarks for a specific set of planners in geometric or sensed scenes.

 ```
-# To download all 40 prefabricated dataset:
+# To download the prefabricated dataset:
 cd problems
 ./download.sh all

 # ...
 Alternatively you can generate new dataset from the configuration files.
 # For a detailed explanation of each the parameters see the launch files in  launch/